software-mansion/starknet-jvm/README.md

 ```

 ### Network Tests
-Running tests on networks (integration or testnet) requires a valid configuration.
+Running tests on networks requires a valid configuration.
 It can be set using environment variables in your system or IDE, or by sourcing an `.env` file.
 Refer to the example config found in [test_variables.env.example](test_variables.env.example).
 To select the network, please set the `NETWORK_TEST_NETWORK_NAME` environment variable.
 Currenty, the allowed options are:
   - `SEPOLIA_TESTNET`